TuomoKu/SPX-GC/README.md

 ----
-# Using SPX-GC with OBS / vMix / Wirecast... <a id="streaming"></a>
+# Using SPX with OBS / vMix / Wirecast... <a id="streaming"></a>
-SPX-GC's animated graphics and overlays can be integrated used in streaming and videoconferencing with any video- or streaming application which has a support for "Browser" or "HTML Sources".
-SPX-GC provides a URL address which is entered to the streaming software as a layer / input / source.
+SPX's animated graphics and overlays can be integrated used in streaming and videoconferencing with any video- or streaming application which has a support for "Browser" or "HTML Sources".
+SPX provides a URL address which is entered to the streaming software as a layer / input / source.
 In OBS use `Browser source`, in vMIX it's called `Web Browser input` and in XSplit it's a `Webpage source`...
 ```
 http://localhost:5000/renderer
 ```